CST-489-90, Computer Studies Seminar (SP14)

 Students must have Internet access, either from home or by using the college computer labs.

-Students are expected to participate in online class discussion and activities ASSIGNMENTS:
+Students are expected to participate in online class discussion and activities.

-Several three page double-spaced typed papers plus bibliography with at least 3 references from reliable computer journals and web resources (educational institutions, government reports, and computer journals.)
+Five page double-spaced typed paper plus title page, bibliography with at least 3 references from reliable computer journals and web resources (educational institutions, government reports, and computer journals.)

 Each student will create an original computer project for a non-profit organization.
 Requirements include: